Plant Height: 12 inches

 Spacing: 10 inches

-Whirling Butterflies Gaura features airy spikes of white star-shaped flowers with shell pink overtones rising above the foliage from late spring to early fall, which emerge from distinctive ruby-red flower buds.
+Marcus Sage has masses of beautiful spikes of royal blue flowers rising above the foliage from late spring to early summer, which are most effective when planted in groupings.
 The flowers are excellent for cutting.
-Its narrow leaves remain green in color throughout the season.
+Its fragrant narrow leaves remain grayish green in color throughout the season.
 The fruit is not ornamentally significant.